Bath vs shower

 Bernard Preston

 Bernard Preston is a semi-retired DC who has become something of a greenie.
-He is glad that in their home the bath vs shower debate is completely irrelevant; both he and she who must be obeyed have unrestricted access to hot water.
+He is glad that in their home the bath vs shower debate is completely irrelevant; both he and the good wife have unrestricted access to hot water.

 The green journey is really more of a spiritual voyage; it has to do with such matters as leaving a habitable planet for our grandchildren so they will not curse the graves where we hope our remains will lie unmolested.